msgpo/Windows-Redstone-4-1803-Data-Analysis/README.md

 Repository
 ===============

 Every troll comment, things without OWN prove gets immediately banned from my project without any first warning.
 I won't tolerate any trolling anymore in any of my projects.
-I don#t have time for this.
+I simply don't have time for this.